inverted-capital/frame-contacts-panel/README.md

-# Contacts widget
+# Agents widget

 This repo demonstrates a minimal setup for building an Artifact widget.
-It loads and saves a custom `contacts.json` file checked against a Zod schema.
+It loads and saves a custom `agents.json` file checked against a Zod schema.
 If the file is missing a default one is written automatically.

 ## Development